itstrangvu/trangs/content/notes/how-this-blog-runs.md

   <figcaption>The database in Notion with tags and flag if the post is published or note</figcaption>
 </figure>

-I usually start by drafting the post, refining it, and making adjustments until I'm satisfied.
-Once it's ready, I mark the **Is Published** checkbox in Notion to publish it.
+I usually start by drafting the post, refining it, and making adjustments until I’m satisfied.
+Once it’s ready, I mark the **Is Published** checkbox in Notion to publish it.

-## Generate the notes
+## Generate the blog

-After ensuring I'm happy with the note(s), I run a Node.js script named `fetch-notion.js` that:
+After ensuring I’m happy with the note(s), I run a Node.js script named `fetch-notion.js` that:

 1. Connects to Notion via Notion API.